Natalie Mordente

 My Approach

-Regardless if you are an adult or young people, asking for help can be daunting, especially if this is the first time you may have considered counselling.
-As a pluralistic counsellor, my top priority is working with you to help you understand what has brought you to counselling and explore ways overcome or make sense of these challenges.
+Regardless if you are an adult or young person, asking for help can be daunting, especially if this is the first time you may have considered counselling.
+As a pluralistic counsellor, my top priority is working with you to help you understand what has brought you to counselling and explore ways overcome these challenges.

 By considering a range of therapeutic approaches, I will ensure that each session is tailored to your own needs and preferences rather than offering a 'one size fits all' approach.
 I will ensure that together, we are working in a way that feels right for you.
 This is your journey and I am here to support you.